NCIP/gdc-docs/docs/Data/Release_Notes/Data_Release_Notes.md

     * RNA-Seq - 52 Cases
     * miRNA-Seq - 52 Cases
 3. Methylation files from the SeSAMe pipeline are now available for CGCI-HTMCP-CC and the TARGET projects.
-4. BEATAML1.0-COHORT mutations are now available in the exploration portal.

 A complete list of files for this release are listed for the GDC Data Portal and the GDC Legacy Archive are found below: